- Home

 Kuwait

 b.
-The global mycoplasma testing market size was estimated at USD 841.35 million in 2022 and is expected to reach USD 941.1 million in 2023.
+The global mycoplasma testing market size was estimated at USD 1.03 billion in 2024 and is expected to reach USD 1.14 billion in 2025.

 b.
 Some key players operating in the mycoplasma testing market include Bionique Testing Laboratories, Inc.; Lonza Group Ltd.; Merck KGaA; PromoCell GmbH; ATCC (American Type Culture Collection); Biological Industries Israel Beit Haemek Ltd.; Charles River Laboratories International, Inc.; Thermo Fisher Scientific; and InvivoGen.